Code-the-Dream-School/gg-pac-team3-back/gg-pac-team3-back/README.md

    npm install
    npm run dev

-This will start the application in development mode, connecting to Firebase services and allowing you to test the backend functionality.
+This will start the application connecting to Firebase services and allow you to test the backend functionality.